Kaiya Ruiter: 2024–25 season

 In September, Ruiter moved to Toronto to train full-time at the Toronto Cricket, Skating and Curling Club under coaches Brian Orser and Tracy Wilson.
 Speaking on this move, Ruiter explained, "I spent the past two summers out there and this summer, especially, is when I realized you know what, this fit is kind of what I need right now.
 The culture, the club, the coaches, the skaters … it just really fits for me right now.
 I really love it."
 While Ruiter's father remained in Calgary for his job, her mother and two younger sisters moved to Toronto with her.

 Ruiter started the season by competing at the 2024 CS Denis Ten Memorial Challenge, where she finished seventh.
 She then competed at 2024 Skate Canada International where she would come in eighth place before finishing seventh at the 2024 CS Warsaw Cup the following month.
 Entering the 2025 Canadian Championships as the defending champion, Ruiter said that retaining the title "would mean the world, but that’s not where I'm trying to focus right now.
 I'm just trying to focus on training and getting my best stuff out there, and just seeing what happens."
 She ultimately finished in fourth place, after difficulties in the short program saw her eighth in that segment, before a third-place free skate raised to her within 2.41 points of the bronze medal.
 Of her free skate, she said: "I was in the mood to fight, and I'm glad that that happened out there."

 2025–2026 season

 Ruiter opened her season in September with a fifth-place finish at the 2025 CS Nebelhorn Trophy.
 She then went on to win the silver medal at the 2025 Ice Challenge.

+In November, Ruiter finished sixth at the 2025 Skate Canada Challenge.
+Two months later, she placed ninth at the 2026 Canadian Championships.